Thomas Jefferson University Home Thomas Jefferson University Home

 This year builds on the momentum of our previous symposia—FALL 2020: Building Community & Rethinking the Built Environment, FALL 2021: Immersive Experiences, FALL 2022: PlaceMaking, SPRING 2024: Intentional Connections, and SPRING 2025: Interdependence in Action.
 Together, these cross-disciplinary gatherings foster international dialogue among neurodivergent individuals, communities, advocacy groups, and professionals across design, health, art, and technology.

 Format: Hybrid.
-In-person at Thomas Jefferson University (East Falls Campus, DEC Center, 2nd Floor, Rooms 211/212) and Virtual (Zoom webinar)
+In-person at Thomas Jefferson University (East Falls Campus, DEC Center, 2nd Floor, Rooms 211/212) and Virtual (zoom webinar link to be shared to registrants at a later date).
+Free registration below.

 Affiliation: